 Neither Voya nor its affiliated companies provide tax or legal advice.
 Please consult with your tax and legal advisors regarding your individual situation.

 This material is provided for general and educational purposes only; it is not intended to provide legal or investment advice.
 All investments are subject to risk.
-We recommend that you consult an independent legal and financial advisor for specific advice about your individual situation.
+We recommend that you consult an independent legal advisor or financial professional for specific advice about your individual situation.